DaveH355/clustered-shading/README.md

 > visible to the cluster.
 Then in the shading step, a fragment retrieves the light list for the cluster it's in.
 > This increases efficiency by only considering lights that are very likely to affect the fragment.

-Clustered shading can be thought of as the "natural evolution" to traditional dynamic lighting.
+Clustered shading can be thought of as the natural evolution to traditional dynamic lighting.
 It's not a super well known technique.
-Since its introduction in 2012, clustered shading has mostly stayed in the realm of research papers and behind the doors of big game studios.
+Since its [introduction](https://www.cse.chalmers.se/~uffe/clustered_shading_preprint.pdf) in 2012, clustered shading has mostly stayed in the realm of research papers and behind the doors of big game studios.
 My goal is to present a simple implementation with clear reasoning behind every decision.
 Something that might fit in a [LearnOpenGL](https://learnopengl.com/) article.